Accueil » Tips » Skipping dinner: a dietitian’s view

 • the essential amino acids

-Favor whole foods for maximum vitamins and minerals rather than ultra-processed or ready-made foods, which are often too high in sugars and less nutritious.
+Favor whole, unprocessed foods for maximum vitamins and minerals rather than ultra-processed, ready-made foods, which are often too high in sugars and nutritionally less beneficial.

 A typical day without dinner

-To help you get familiar with the principle, Im sharing some balanced menu ideas for skipping dinner.
+To familiarize you with the principle, I’m sharing balanced menu ideas for not eating in the evening.

 Breakfast